 - And on Angel, the Big Bad of the first four seasons, Wolfram and Hart, becomes an ally (or the employer) for the fifth, after the defeat (murder) of its representative, Lila Morgan, and the defeat of their 4-season-long master plan.
 (They at least set things in motion by bringing Darla back, having Drusilla re-vamp her, and so on).
 It's an example of the trope where the corporation is the character and one that changes the very structure of the show, since the nemesis from the first episode onward is transformed into the ally.
 Very Wheedonesque.

-- Invoked on Burn Notice, when Michael has to gain the trust of an enforcer for the Russian Mob that he has captured.
+- Invoked when Michael has to gain the trust of an enforcer for the Russian Mob that he has captured.
 He pretends to be another member, locked in the same cell.
 They fight, and, typical on this show, Michael narrates the action by describing the importance of learning Russian martial arts if you're going to pretend to be Russian.

 - Another example is Sugar, the drug dealer from downstairs.
 He gets himself a quick curbstomping during the pilot, but years later shows up again as one of Michael's biggest fans and a useful contact in the narcotics community.

 - On Leverage, Nate chased all of the team members when he was previously an insurance investigator.
-One flashback reveals that Nate and Sophie even shot each other when he was chasing her.
+One flashback reveals that Nate and Sophie even shot at each other when he was chasing her.

 - On Disney's Davy Crockett mini-series, Mike Fink becomes friends with Davy and Georgie after the beat him in a riverboat race.